-General, Universal Realm, Patient tGenerated Document Header Template
+General, Universal Realm, Patient Generated Document Header Template

 This template supports information exchange between patients and providers to enable shared decision making.

 The purpose of the PGD template is to provide implementation guidance on the header elements for documents authored by patients or representatives acting on the patient’s behalf.
+The universal realm guidance is not specific for elements such as telcom, and name, etc. Specific guidance for these elements will be included in a realm specific implementation guide.

 Implementers using the PGD header template should consider utilizing section and entry templates defined in the C-CDA Implementation Guide to maximize data interoperability.
 For example, a Patient Generated Document which includes the same sections as a Continuity of Care Document would be a highly interoperable document because EHR systems that already exchange Consolidated CCD documents would be well positioned to consume the patient generated content.